Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/FedoraDockerContainer/README.md

 1. Ensure the VM is started.

-1. Copy the SSH connection string for your template VM (or student VM)  Your connection string will look similar to this:
+1. Copy the SSH connection string for your template VM (or student VM).
+Your connection string will look similar to this:

     ```bash
     ssh -p 12345 testuser@ml-lab-00000000-0000-0000-0000-000000000000.centralus.cloudapp.azure.com